pourmalek/CovidVisualizedGlobal/README.md

 ## III.
 INNER WORKS OF THIS REPOSITORY

-The Stata _codes_ can be executed on local machines:
+TThe Stata _codes_ can be executed on local machines:

-Run in Stata the _master Stata do file_ on your local machine after the downloaded _repository directory_ is stored in the root of /Downloads/ folder of your local machine.
+Run in Stata the _master do file_ on your local machine after the _downloaded repository directory_ is stored in the root of /Downloads/ folder of your local machine.

-For covir2, the _master Stata do file_ is:
+For CovidVisualizedGlobal, the _master do file_ is:

-covir2/20220318/code/master/do country master.do
+CovidVisualizedGlobal-main/20220318/code/master/do CovidVisualizedGlobal master.do

-and the downloaded _repository directory_ is:
+and the _downloaded repository directory_ is:

-/covir2-main/
+/CovidVisualizedGlobal-main/

 and /20220318/ denotes the date of uptake.